robinvandernoord/drive-in/README.md

 - **File Upload**: Seamlessly upload files to your Google Drive, with support for multi-part uploads.
 You can specify the file's name and the destination folder.

-- **File Download**: Download files from Google Drive, although this part is a work in progress and requires further development.
+- **File Download**: Download files from Google Drive, also with multipart support. *

-- **API Interaction**: Interact with the Google Drive API through a simplified interface, making it effortless to perform operations like creating, updating, and deleting files or folders.
+- **API Interaction**: Interact with the Google Drive API through a simplified interface, making it effortless to perform operations like creating, updating, and deleting files or folders. *

 - **Error Handling**: Drive-In includes error handling to help you handle unexpected situations, such as failed API requests.

+_* Due to Authentication Limitations, you can only view and edit files that were created using this tool._

 ## Installation